Conference organisers: I also made a shorter cheatsheet with all this info for you.

 If I speak at your event I will:

-- Prepare a fitting, bespoke talk for the intended audience.
-I am happy to discuss content with you but I will not send slides for review and change by conference organisers.
-I deliver a unique talk every time I can and it will be an up-to-date talk.
+- Deliver a fitting talk for the intended audience.
+I am happy to discuss content with you but I will not send slides for review and allow changes by conference organisers.
+I tend to deliver a unique talk every time I can and it will be an up-to-date talk.
 This can not be achieved if I need to send in the deck weeks in advance.
-I will not use a conference “slide template” (I tend to switch tools), but I am happy to add a cover slide.
 Slides to me are wallpaper of a presentation and I treat them as such.

 - Use my own computer to deliver my talk.
 Many times I will go beyond slide decks and show live code and examples.
-My setup is a Macbook Air and I will bring my own VGA dongle and remote control.
+My setup is a Surface Pro or Macbook and I will bring my own dongle and remote control.

 - Promote my presence at your event.
 I will tweet and blog before, during and after the event about what I will do at your event and interesting things I encounter.